-Including details about what immediately happened before the application crashed is a powerful tool for developers to fix the issue you just experienced.
-It would be best if you always considered providing details about the circumstances that lead to the crash when you see the BugSplat Crash Dialogue.
+Including details about what immediately happened before the application crashed is a powerful tool for developers and can help them fix the issue you just experienced.

-Most of the time, restarting the application that crashed will fix the issue that caused the crash and lead to you seeing the BugSplat Crash Dialogue.
-If you continue to get "BugSplats," then follow the steps sketched in the paragraph below.
+Most of the time, restarting the application that crashed will fix the issue.
+However, if you continue to get "BugSplats," then follow the steps outlined in the paragraph below.

 BugSplat doesn’t cause crashes; it only reports when crashes occur.

-Follow the steps below to try to fix your application crashes.
-If none of them are successful, make sure to reach out directly to the support team responsible for fixing your software.
+Follow the steps below to try to resolve your application crashes.
+If none of them are successful, make sure to reach out directly to the support team responsible for your application.

 Attempt to restart the application.
-Most of the time, an application will only crash once and be fixed once reopened and running again.
+Most of the time, an application will only crash once.
+Reopen the application and you'll probably be up and running again.

 Check for updates.
-Is there an update you've missed with your software?
+Is there a software update you've missed?
 Make sure you're using the most up-to-date version of your software.

 Check online support documents for your issue.
-Likely, this issue has already been experienced by another user, and a quick fix is documented online.
+Likely, another user has already experienced the problem, and a quick fix is documented online.
 Go to your software's website, and search their technical documentation for the problem.